AtomicPair/wolfentext3d/README.md

 * Lean and mean: all code should be contained in a single source file.
 * Cross-platform: it should work reasonably well across Linux, Mac, and yes, even Windows.
+* Instructive: the code should be clean, readable, and easy to follow.
 * No external dependencies, other than the Ruby core and standard libraries.
 * No bitmap graphics: everything uses ASCII art and terminal colors!

 Wolfentext is proudly (if not somewhat arbitrarily) written in pure Ruby.

-Where possible, documentation is provided by code comments using the popular YARD documentation format.
+Documentation may be derived from the code using the popular YARD documentation format.

 Features
 ========